 so you know what to avoid.

 - Avoid Processed Food: If you suffer from migraines you should avoid eating food that contains a large amount of histamine, nitrates, and nitrites.
 These chemicals can cause a migraine.
+(Learn more about migraine and diet here)

 inflammatory responses in your body.
 What foods contain histamine?